 Roman Bakery and Pizza

 At this stop, learn more the history of bakeries, or forni, in Rome.
 Get acquainted with a major part of Roman culinary tradition by ordering a hot square of pizza bianca for lunch.
 In Rome, people line up for these olive oil flat breads stuffed with prosciutto, parmesan and rocket.
-As opposed to red pizza served by the slice (al taglio), pizza bianca is not what most people associate with pizza.
 After you've tasted this treat, you'll understand how pizza need not have sauce or cheese to be delicious.
 Pizza bianca is a piece of chewy and crispy culinary heaven.

 Roman Street Food